 1. Cook the rice according to the package instructions.
 When it's done, remove the pot from the burner and leave the lid on for 10 minutes.
 Then remove the lid and fluff the rice.

-2. Cook red bell pepper and frozen corn in a preheated medium saucepan on medium heat just until the bell pepper has softened but isn't mushy and the frozen corn has thawed, about 4 to 6 minutes, stirring occasionally.
+2. Cook the red bell pepper and frozen corn in a preheated medium saucepan on medium heat just until the bell pepper has softened but isn't mushy and the frozen corn has thawed, about 4 to 6 minutes, stirring occasionally.
 Then set it aside.

 3. Reuse the saucepan and heat the chickpeas with the salsa until most of the liquid has evaporated, about 5-7 minutes.
 Stirring occasionally.